kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

     e.BaseSalary,
     e.DepartmentID,
     e.HireDate,
-    e.Title,
+    e.JobTitle,
     -- Complex eligibility determination
     CASE
         WHEN e.IsActive = 0 THEN 'Not Eligible - Inactive'
         WHEN DATEDIFF(MONTH, e.HireDate, GETDATE()) < 6 THEN 'Not Eligible - Tenure'
         WHEN e.DepartmentID = 1 AND e.BaseSalary < 60000 THEN 'Not Eligible - IT BaseSalary Threshold'
-        WHEN e.DepartmentID = 3 AND e.Title NOT LIKE '%Analyst%' AND e.Title NOT LIKE '%Manager%'
+        WHEN e.DepartmentID = 3 AND e.JobTitle NOT LIKE '%Analyst%' AND e.JobTitle NOT LIKE '%Manager%'
              THEN 'Not Eligible - Finance Role Requirement' WHEN EXISTS (
             SELECT 1 FROM EmployeeProjects ep